Feven-Zeray/wireframing/README.md

    - **Example:** Buttons, dropdowns, and search fields in a booking system show what actions users can take, like filtering properties or submitting a booking.

 These elements collectively ensure the wireframe communicates the intended structure and user experience clearly, even before visual design begins.
+## Types of Wireframes

+Wireframes can be categorized into **low-fidelity** and **high-fidelity**, depending on their level of detail and purpose:

+1. **Low-Fidelity Wireframes**
+   - Simple, basic sketches or digital layouts.
+   - Focus on structure, layout, and functionality rather than visual design.
+   - **Use Case:** Early stages of design when brainstorming and validating ideas quickly.
+   - **Example:** A rough sketch showing where the header, navigation, content sections, and buttons will be placed.

+2. **High-Fidelity Wireframes**
+   - Detailed and closer to the final design.
+   - Include precise spacing, content, images, and sometimes basic interactions.
+   - **Use Case:** Later stages of design when visual hierarchy and usability need testing before prototyping.
+   - **Example:** A digital wireframe in Figma showing actual text, icons, buttons, and approximate styling.

+---

+### Identifying the Wireframe Type

+The type of wireframe depends on its **purpose and level of detail**:

+- If the wireframe is **rough, quick, and focuses on layout and flow**, it is **low-fidelity**.
+- If it is **detailed, includes realistic content, and resembles the final product**, it is **high-fidelity**.